-Narrative Alignment

-Each section of the narrative aligns with corresponding review criteria.
+Narrative Alignment Each section of the narrative aligns with corresponding review criteria.
 Use the crosswalk to ensure you address all criteria.

-Narrative Section Review Criteria Summary Audience and institutional impacts, Relationship to the humanities, Project feasibility, Personnel, Institutional suitability, Overall evaluation Audience Audience and institutional impacts, Institutional suitability Activities and Outcomes Audience and institutional impacts, Relationship to the humanities, Project feasibility Relationship to the Humanities Audience and institutional impacts, Relationship to the humanities
+Narrative Section Review Criteria Relationship to the humanities Audience and institutional impacts, Relationship to the humanities Audience Audience and institutional impacts, Institutional suitability Activities and outcomes Audience and institutional impacts, Relationship to the humanities, Project feasibility